xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

 * `--server.authentication false`: authentication disabled for all requests

-Whenever authentication is required and the client has not yet authenticated, ArangoDB will return *HTTP 401* (Unauthorized).
+Whenever authentication is required and the client has not yet authenticated, AvocadoDB will return *HTTP 401* (Unauthorized).
 It will also send the *WWW-Authenticate* response header, indicating that the client should prompt the user for username and password if supported.
 If the client is a browser, then sending back this header will normally trigger the display of the browser-side HTTP authentication dialog.
-As showing the browser HTTP authentication dialog is undesired in AJAX requests, ArangoDB can be told to not send the *WWW-Authenticate* header back to the client.
+As showing the browser HTTP authentication dialog is undesired in AJAX requests, AvocadoDB can be told to not send the *WWW-Authenticate* header back to the client.
-Whenever a client sends the *X-Omit-WWW-Authenticate* HTTP header (with an arbitrary value) to ArangoDB, ArangoDB will only send status code 401, but no *WWW-Authenticate* header.
+Whenever a client sends the *X-Omit-WWW-Authenticate* HTTP header (with an arbitrary value) to AvocadoDB, AvocadoDB will only send status code 401, but no *WWW-Authenticate* header.
 This allows clients to implement credentials handling and bypassing the browser's built-in dialog.